suprema-tech/ccapi_upstream/README.md

       for (const auto& message : event.getMessageList()) {
         std::cout << std::string("Best bid and ask at ") + UtilTime::getISOTimestamp(message.getTime()) + " are:" << std::endl;
         for (const auto& element : message.getElementList()) {
+          // They key std::string_view is created from a string literal and therefore is safe, because string
-          const std::map<std::string_view, std::string>& elementNameValueMap = element.getNameValueMap();
+          // literals have static storage duration, meaning they live for the entire duration of the program. const std::map<std::string_view, std::string>& elementNameValueMap = element.getNameValueMap();
           std::cout << "  " + toString(elementNameValueMap) << std::endl;
         }